axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

-The idea of this paper is to use the fact that interference graphs of SSA form programs turn out to be *triangulated*, see figure 4, in order to simplify register allocation.
+The idea of this paper is to use the fact that interference graphs of SSA form programs turn out to be *triangulated*, see Figure 4, to simplify register allocation.
 It being simpler means more of a compiler's complexity budget can be spent on things that improve the performance of generated code, such as spilling more optimally.